awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 ### HTTP Header Conditions<a name="http-header-conditions"></a>

 You can use HTTP header conditions to configure rules that route requests based on the HTTP headers for the request\.
 You can specify the names of standard or custom HTTP header fields\.
-The header name and the match evaluation are case\-insensitive\.
+The header name and the match evaluation are not case\-sensitive\.
 The following wildcard characters are supported in the comparison strings: \* \(matches 0 or more characters\) and ? \(matches exactly 1 character\)\.
 Wildcard characters are not supported in the header name\.

 **Example Example HTTP Header Condition for the AWS CLI**
 You can specify conditions when you create or modify a rule\.
 For more information, see the [create\-rule](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-rule.html) and [modify\-rule](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify_rule.html) commands\.
 The following condition is satisfied by requests with a User\-Agent header that matches one of the specified strings\.